Welcome to Year 2

 Cherry - Mr McMahon and Mrs Haider

-Miss Durham – Lead TA across all classes and Mrs Hodgman phonics boosters in the afternoon.
+Miss Taylor – Lead TA across all classes and Mrs Hodgman phonics boosters in the afternoon.

 Lessons take place on the following days: